Cognyte Software (NASDAQ:CGNT) Updates FY 2022 Earnings Guidance

-Cognyte Software (NASDAQ:CGNT) updated its FY 2022 earnings guidance on Tuesday.
-The company provided earnings per share guidance of $0.800-0.800 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $0.780.
-The company issued revenue guidance of $490 million-490 million, compared to the consensus revenue estimate of $489.82 million.Cognyte Software also updated its FY23 guidance to $0.80 EPS.
+Cognyte Software (NASDAQ:CGNT) issued an update on its FY 2022 earnings guidance on Tuesday morning.
+The company provided earnings per share guidance of $0.800-$0.800 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $0.780.
+The company issued revenue guidance of $490 million-$490 million, compared to the consensus revenue estimate of $489.82 million.Cognyte Software also updated its Q2 2022 guidance to $0.140-$0.140 EPS.

-Several research firms have recently issued reports on CGNT.
-Zacks Investment Research upgraded shares of Cognyte Software from a hold rating to a buy rating and set a $29.00 target price for the company in a report on Monday, May 3rd.
-Evercore ISI initiated coverage on shares of Cognyte Software in a research report on Thursday, March 11th.
-They set an outperform rating and a $40.00 price target for the company.
-Finally, Stifel Nicolaus initiated coverage on shares of Cognyte Software in a research report on Thursday, February 25th.
-They set a buy rating and a $42.00 price target for the company.
-Five investment analysts have rated the stock with a buy rating, The company has an average rating of Buy and an average price target of $38.40.

 Cognyte Software Ltd. provides security analytics software to governments and enterprises worldwide.
 The company's open software fuses, analyzes, and visualizes disparate data sets for security organizations.
 It offers investigative analytics, operational intelligence analytics, and threat intelligence analytics solutions.